 Dr. Mikolic has always balanced neuropsychology assessment and therapeutic work throughout her training and career.
 Dr. Mikolic received her doctoral degree from Palo Alto University in 2008.
 She completed her internship at Tewksbury Hospital in Massachusetts, and a two-year postdoctoral fellowship working with both children and adults in Washington, D.C. at the National Rehabilitation Hospital.
 In addition, she completed an additional year of pediatric neuropsychology training at the Integrated Center for Child Development in Newton, MA.

 Prior to pursuing her graduate studies, Dr. Mikolic worked as both an elementary and high school teacher.
 Her vast and impressive professional experience lends itself to supporting children, adolescents and adults facing major life obstacles and transitions.
-Dr. Mikolic is able to provide psychological assessment to clarify and provide treatment recommendations for a multitude of concerns, such as Attention-Deficit Hyperactivity Disorders, autism, learning disorders and intellectual disability.
-Because of her strong neuropsychology background, she is able to tailor her treatment to encourage patients to achieve their highest level of functioning, whether at school, work, or within their family and community.
-In addition, Dr. Mikolic has assisted during Individual Education Plan (IEP) meetings.
+Dr. Mikolic provides psychological assessment for a multitude of concerns, such as Attention-Deficit Hyperactivity Disorders, autism, learning disorders and intellectual disability.
+Because of her strong neuropsychology background, she is able to tailor her treatment recommendations to evidenced-based strategies.
+Recommendations encourage and support patients motivated to achieve a higher degree of independence across school, work, family and/or community settings.
+In addition, Dr. Mikolic has assisted during Individual Education Plan (IEP) and 504 plan meetings.
 She provides parents and teachers realistic feedback to support children’s diagnoses.

 Dr. Mikolic is a compassionate and dedicated therapist providing counseling for children, teenagers, adults and families.
 Her therapeutic approach draws from her assessment expertise and rich clinical work.
 She examines, analyzes and successfully treats both common and complicated emotional and behavioral conditions.
-Dr. Mikolic is also well versed at helping parents fulfill child care responsibilities, addressing parenting strategies at home and school, and working with families transitioning through divorce.
+Dr. Mikolic is also well versed at helping parents understanding their child’s needs by addressing parenting strategies at home and school.

 What is a Neuropsychological/Psychological Evaluation?